-For a child with a food intolerance or food allergy- all it takes is an oversight to be uncomfortable and in pain for the rest of the day.
+For a child with food intolerance or food allergy- all it takes is an oversight to be uncomfortable and in pain for the rest of the day.
 Consuming a food allergy causes a wide range of symptoms that understandably affects a person’s mood and makes it difficult to function at an optimum level.
-Now consider someone with anaphylaxis. ( Anaphylaxis is a severe, potentially life-threatening allergic reaction) Having a life-threatening allergy causes an enormous amount of fear regarding the potential of accidental allergy consumption which increases stress and anxiety.
+Now consider someone with anaphylaxis. ( Anaphylaxis is a severe, potentially life-threatening allergic reaction) Having a life-threatening allergy causes an enormous amount of fear regarding the potential of accidental allergy consumption, which increases stress and anxiety.

-Many studies have been conducted over the past 15 year focusing on the link between allergies and mental health.
-However they show a connection but not a cause.
+Many studies have been conducted over the past 15 years focusing on the link between allergies and mental health.
+However, they show a connection but not a cause.
 This study shows that those who suffer from allergies are 50% more likely to experience depression.
 A study conducted in 2002 found that allergic reactions to ragweed caused significant fatigue and mood changes.
 In no way do these studies mean that all people with allergies have a mental health issue or that all people with depression have allergies, but experiencing allergic reactions seems to increase the risk of developing a mental health issue.
 In 2008 a study showed a connection between depression levels and allergy symptoms when examining tree pollen allergies.

-Respiratory, skin and food allergies, as well as food sensitivities, have been linked to several emotional, behavioral, and developmental issues in children (Beurkens,2018) such as:
+Respiratory, skin, and food allergies, as well as food sensitivities, have been linked to several emotional, behavioral, and developmental issues in children (Beurkens,2018), such as:

 However, none of the studies tell us why.

 The good news is that you can do something actively to protect your mental health.
 In 2013 a study found that patients who had been treated for their allergies were less likely that their mental health was affected than those whose condition was left untreated.
-If you have noticed that you are susceptible to increase feelings of sadness, anxiety and depression during an allergy flare-up- it is really important to get control of your allergies and their symptoms so you can physically feel better and start to heal again.
+If you have noticed that you are susceptible to increase feelings of sadness, anxiety, and depression during an allergy flare-up- it is essential to get control of your allergies and their symptoms so you can physically feel better and start to heal again.

 During our recent visit to Israel, we really struggled to find food for our son who has anaphylactic level allergies to egg and sesame.
 We approached both restaurants and hotels and were told they were unable or unwilling to take responsibility for preparing his food.